FoldingCommunity/Translate/README.md

 translate the text between the quotation marks
 (e.g. `` " These are the text that need to be translated " ``).

+These are the points you have to follow:
-Please use your favourite text editor to make the edit.
+ 1. use your favourite text editor to make the edit.
 On Windows, you could use [Notepad++](https://notepad-plus-plus.org/) or [Atom](https://atom.io/).

-Please stick to the format, this will help with the automated webpage generation in the later stage.
+ 2. stick to the format, this will help with the automated webpage generation in the later stage.

-Please parsed your yaml files through a yaml verifier, e.g.
+ 3. parse your yaml files through a yaml verifier, e.g.
 [YAML Lint](http://www.yamllint.com/) or
 [onlineyamltools](https://onlineyamltools.com/validate-yaml) before commiting.

+ 4. **Set your encoding to UTF-8, this is important!**

 ### Why are we using YAML?
 We use YAML because it enables automation.
 The idea is that one of us will be